rossetti/KSLBook/docs/13-Utilities.md

 <p class="caption">(\#fig:KSLFactors)KSL Factors</p>
 </div>

 When setting up an experimental design, the regressors (factors) are often coded in such a manner to facilitate the interpretation of the model coefficients.
 Quite often they are scaled to a range of values between -1 and 1, or between 0 and 1.
-Withing the KSL, the levels of the factors should be supplied via their uncoded values.
+Within the KSL, the levels of the factors should be supplied via their uncoded values.
 The KSL `Factor` class can perform the translation to and from the coded and uncoded design space.

 Suppose we have non-standardized factor $p$ and denoted as $w_p$.
 Suppose $w_p$ ranges between its lowest value, $l_p$ and its highest value $u_p$.
 That is $w_p$ is in the interval, $w_p \in [l_p,u_p]$.
 For example, suppose $w_p$ is the mean of the service time distribution and $w_p$ has levels $[5,10,15,20,25]$.
 Thus, $l_p = 5$ and $u_p = 25$